Guidelines for schools to develop or review a firearms policy

 Parents/caregivers, students and the public will have a valid expectation that schools will develop a written policy and procedures to cover circumstances where students are involved in activities relating to firearms and that they will advise parents/caregivers accordingly.
 Schools must be mindful of these expectations.

-The guidelines will support boards of trustees to:
+The guidelines will support boards to:

 - understand their roles and responsibilities

-- ensure they meet their obligations under the Arms Act 1983, Arms Regulations 1992 and Health and Safety at Work Act 2015
+- ensure that they meet their obligations under the Arms Act 1983, Arms Regulations 1992 and Health and Safety at Work Act 2015

 - clarify situations when firearms are permitted in schools and the processes that must be followed.